basic salary calculation

 Medical allowance is provided to cover your medical expenses.
 It is often a fixed monthly amount.

-Example: If your medical allowance is ₹1,200 per month, this money can be used for doctor visits or medication.
+Example: If your medical allowance is ₹1,200 per month, you can use this money for doctor visits or medication.

 6. Special Allowances

-These are additional allowances provided for various reasons, such as performance bonuses or incentives.
+Additional allowances, such as performance bonuses or incentives, are provided for various reasons.
 These allowances can vary greatly from one job to another.

 Example: If you receive a special allowance of ₹3,000 for meeting your targets, this is added to your overall earnings.